ROHITMUKHERJEE9/Task-Management-CLI-Tool-/README.md

 # Task-Management-CLI-Tool-
-Here's a brief README file for your CLI Task Manager tool:
+Here's a brief README file for the CLI Task Manager tool:

 ## Description

-The **Task Manager CLI Tool** is a simple command-line interface (CLI) application that helps you manage your daily tasks.
-You can easily add, view, complete, and delete tasks.
-All tasks are stored in a `tasks.txt` file, ensuring that your task list persists between sessions.
+The **Task Manager CLI Tool** is a simple command-line interface (CLI) application that helps us manage our daily tasks.
+We can easily add, view, complete, and delete tasks.
+All tasks are stored in a `tasks.txt` file, ensuring that our task list persists between sessions.

 ## Features

-- **Add Tasks**: Add new tasks to your task list.
+- **Add Tasks**: Add new tasks to our task list.
-- **View Tasks**: Display all the tasks in your task list.
+- **View Tasks**: Display all the tasks in our task list.
 - **Complete Tasks**: Mark tasks as completed, which removes them from the list.
-- **Delete Tasks**: Permanently delete tasks from your list.
+- **Delete Tasks**: Permanently delete tasks from our list.

-## Getting Started

-### Prerequisites

-- Python 3.x

-### Installation

-1. Clone the repository or download the script.

-2. Ensure you have Python 3 installed on your system.

-3. Navigate to the directory where the script is located.

 ### Usage